CurtisChris7/CS5170-GPT-React-Workshop/README.md

  Follow along workshop for CS5170

  To install necessary software go the project root folders for both the frontend and server folders, and enter: `npm i`

+ Enter your OPENAI api key in the corresponding server file.

+ First run the server with `nodemon index.js` from the server folder.

+ Then run the frontend with `npm run dev` from the frontend folder.